devarsh050/Discord-Killer/README.md

-Python scripts to generate + check codes efficently
+Python scripts to generate + check codes efficiently

 Will be updated as needed